 3. Buy in bulk.

 With space at such a premium, let go of some of your single-use gadgets.
-For instance, I have a micro plane and grate my garlic with it and use it for other grating instead of keeping it and a garlic press.
+For instance, I have a micro-plane and grate my garlic with it and use it for other grating instead of keeping it and a garlic press.
 The micro plane can do more things, so I opt for it.
 This is the best of my extremely small kitchen solutions.